ffund/intro-ml-tss21/slides/4-regularization.md

 **Math prerequisites for this lecture**: You should know about:

 * derivatives and optimization (Appendix C in Boyd and Vandenberghe)
+* norm of a vector (Section I, Chapter 3 in Boyd and Vandenberghe)

 :::

+\newpage
 ## Regularization

 ### Penalty for model complexity